 GRE Text Completion Question Types

-Candidates can expect 12 text completion questions in total with 6 text-completion questions in each section of GRE verbal.
-Table below summarises the overview of question pattern in GRE text completion:
+Candidates can expect 12 text completion questions in total, with 6 text-completion questions in each section of the GRE verbal.
+The table below summarises the overview of the question pattern in GRE text completion:

 GRE Text Completion Tips and Strategies

-There are a number of GRE tips that can help candidates ace GRE exam pattern.
-Aspirants can comply with these tips to ensure effective preparation for GRE fill in the blanks questions.
+There are a number of GRE tips that can help candidates ace the GRE exam pattern.
+Aspirants can comply with these tips to ensure effective preparation for GRE fill-in-the-blank questions.
 Moreover, this will also help them to strategize their approach for attempting GRE text completion questions and GRE sentence equivalence.
 Mentioned below are some of the valuable tips:

-• Look for words like although or moreover.
-These words emphasise the structure of the passage or help with overall understanding of the given texts.
+- Look for words like although or moreover.
+These words emphasize the structure of the passage or help with the overall understanding of the given texts.

-• Attempt GRE fill in the blanks questions with words or phrases that seem to complete the sentence.
+- Attempt GRE fill-in-the-blank questions with words or phrases that seem to complete the sentence.
 Given the condition of similar words being mentioned in the options.

-Effective measures can be adapted to practice GRE text completion practice questions to build skills of the aspirants for GRE exam pattern.
-However, it is necessary that candidates undertake immense practise of GRE text completion sample questions, Below mentioned are few strategies:
+Effective measures can be adapted to practice GRE text completion practice questions to build the skills of the aspirants for the GRE exam pattern.
+However, you must undertake immense practice of GRE text completion sample questions.
+Below are a few strategies:

 To solve this question, break the texts into smaller fragments in your own words.
 Doing this will help aspirants to find the appropriate words for each blank.
 Let’s justify this with the first sentence: